-Deliberate or unauthorized deletion of recorded media shall result in disciplinary actions up to, and including, termination. - C. BWC upload procedure: - 1.
-BWC video will be uploaded by directly connecting the BWC to a docking station or USB cable to facilitate upload in to the video system management system. - 2.
-Videos will be correctly classified once uploaded to the video management system.
+Deliberate or unauthorized deletion of recorded media or damage to recording equipment shall result in disciplinary actions up to, and including, termination.

+- C. BWC upload procedure: - 1.
+BWC video will be uploaded by directly connecting the BWC to a docking station or USB cable to facilitate upload in to the video management system. - 2.
+Videos will be correctly classified once uploaded to the video management system. - D. Deletion of Recordings: